natmegsweden/NatMEG-PD_data/textfiles/README.md

 ### Subjects

-A brief sentence about the subject pool in this experiment.

-Remember that `Control` or `Patient` status should be defined in the `participants.tsv` using a group column.

-- [ ] Information about the recruitment procedure
-- [ ] Subject inclusion criteria (if relevant)
-- [ ] Subject exclusion criteria (if relevant)

 The study includes 80 PD patients (age 44-85; 32 female) and 71 healthy controls (age 46-78; 46 female).
 Subjects from the patient group were recruited from the Parkinson's Outpatient Clinic, Department of Neurology, Karolinska University Hospital, Stockholm, Sweden.
 Recruitment of healthy controls was conducted via advertising or amongst spouses of PD patients.

 The criteria of inclusion for the PD group were a PD diagnosis according to the United Kingdom Parkinson's Disease Society Brain Bank Diagnostic Criteria with Hoehn and Yahr stage 1-3.
 Inclusion criteria for the control group were the absence of PD diagnosis, absence of any form of movement disorder, and no history of neurological diseases, psychiatric disorders, or epilepsy.

 Exclusion criteria for both groups were a diagnosis of major depression, dementia, history or presence of schizophrenia, bipolar disorder, epilepsy, or history of alcoholism or drug addiction according to the Diagnostic and Statistical Manual of Mental Disorders.
-(Vinding et.al.
-2022)

-The PD patients participated in the study while receiving their usual prescribed dose of medication.
+The PD patients participated in the study while on their usual prescribed dose of medication.

 ### Apparatus

-A summary of the equipment and environment setup for the experiment.
-For example, was the experiment performed in a shielded room with the subject seated in a fixed position.

 MEG recordings were done in a two-layer magnetically shielded room (MSR) (Vacuumschmelze GmbH) using Neuromag TRIUX 306-channel whole-head system with 102 magnetometers and 102 pairs of planar gradiometers.
-The recordings were sampled at 1000 Hz with an online 0.1 Hz high-pass filter and 330 Hz low-pass filter (Vinding et.al.
-2022).
+The recordings were sampled at 1000 Hz with an online 0.1 Hz high-pass filter and 330 Hz low-pass filter.
+All MEG recordings were done in the upright position.

 ### Initial setup

-A summary of what setup was performed when a subject arrived.

-Head-position indicator coils (HPI) were attached to subjects' heads to measure head position and head movement inside the MEG scanner.
+A summary of what setup was performed when a subject arrived: Head-position indicator coils (HPI) were attached to subjects' heads to measure head position and head movement inside the MEG scanner.
 The Polhemus Fastrak motion tracker was used for the digitalization of HPI and uniformly sampled additional points of subjects' head shapes.

-MEG was recorded simultaneously with vertical and horizontal electrooculogram (EOG) and electrocardiogram (ECG) (Vinding et.al.
-2022).
+MEG was recorded simultaneously with vertical and horizontal electrooculogram (EOG) and electrocardiogram (ECG).
+An accelerometer was attached to the subjects' right index finger.

 ### Task organization